bu-air-lab/AIR-Lab-Instructions/RDS.md

 ## To save the map

-Open a terminal and type:
+Open a terminal and type the following 3 commands:

 `mkdir maps`